signalfyi/.signal.fyi/README.md

 This repository demonstrates how Signal.fyi generates daily, Git-native compliance artifacts for container-based projects.

+An example report teams can expect to see will start from here nested in the same directory structure we will provide for clients with our daily scans.
+[View compliance.md](compliance/compliance.md)

 ## 🎯 Purpose

 Signal.fyi commits machine-readable and human-readable compliance evidence **directly into source control**.
 This makes it possible for security, engineering, and compliance teams to operate from a shared source of truth — without dashboards, portals, or context-switching.